Rootkitsmm-zz/Borland-AccuRev-StackoverFlow/README.md

 there was two fake information in ZDI report

 1. mapping between string and function is "service_Setup_doit" not "service_startup_doit"
-2. vulnerable parameter is debuglog not licfile
+2. vulnerable parameter is "debuglog" not "licfile"

 RLM come with AccuRev but it can be directly download  by following link:  http://www.reprisesoftware.com/license_admin_kits/rlm.v11.3BL1-x86_w1.admin.exe